Jonathan Ross and Russell Brand have rattled a few cages over a bawdy phone stunt involving Fawlty Towers actor Andrew Sachs and his family.

 Jonathan Ross' BBC Radio 2 show has been broadcast since 1999.
 It has an established format that is largely made up of quirky, humorous stories and on-air chat with the show's producer, Andy Davies.

 The comment complained of was made during a live and unscripted element of the programme as part of a light-hearted discussion between Jonathan Ross and Andy Davies.
-In Ofcom's opinion, the comment was clearly presented as a joke intended to make light
+In Ofcom's opinion, the comment was clearly presented as a joke intended to make

-clear that it was not intended to be hostile or pejorative towards the gay community in general.
+was presented made clear that it was not intended to be hostile or pejorative towards the gay community in general.

 Ofcom took into account that Jonathan Ross is a well known personality, who has an irreverent, challenging and at times risqué humour that is familiar to audiences.
-Ofcom also recognised that the comment was clearly aimed at an adult audience.
+Ofcom also recognised that the comment was clearly aimed at an adult

 Ofcom considered that the comment was in keeping with the usual light-hearted and humorous style and format of the programme.
-The nature of the joke would have been well understood by the vast majority of listeners and would not have exceeded their
+The nature of the joke would have been well understood by the vast majority of listeners and would not have exceeded

-normal expectations for the programme.
+their normal expectations for the programme.

 Taking all these factors into account, Ofcom considered that on balance the material was justified by the context and met generally accepted standards.
 The programme was therefore not in breach of Rule 2.3 of the Code.